Call or Text 571-441-2233 to

 Can victims of criminal activity receive a U.S. visa?

-Posted on December 07, 2022 in Uncategorized
+Posted on December 07, 2022 in English

 The U.S. government places a priority on investigating crimes, and also on protecting victims of crime.
 The government issues a specific visa to meet these important objectives.